noahehall/theBookOfNoah/algorithms.md

   - a measure of algoirhytm efficiency in terms of tiem usage because each operations takes some time
   - the more operations an algoirthms requires the more complex it is
   - measuring operations
-    - `random access machine` (RAM)
+    - `abstract machines` | `random access machine` (RAM)
-      - `abstract machines` consider how well an algorithm would work on a computer without testing it on the real thing yet bound by the type of hardware youd use
+      - consider how well an algorithm would work on a computer without testing it on the real thing yet bound by the type of hardware youd use
       - performs basic arithmetic opeartions and interacts with information in memory
       - `time step` every time the machine does something it takes time
         - i.e. each operation
     - `ram simulation`
       - count each simple operation (arithmetic ones) as a time step
       - break complex operations into simple arithmetic operations and count time steps as defined in step 1
         - count time because when you can employ a solution in so many environments and its resource usage depands on so many factors you have to find a way to simplify comparisons os that they become standard
           - otherwise you cant compare alternatives
       - count every data access from memory as one time step
-        - the analysis of algorithms  proposes to use the number of operation syou get from a ram simulation and turn them into a mathematical function expressing how yoru algorithm behaves in terms of time which is a quantifications of the steps or operations required when the number of data inputs grows
+      - the analysis of algorithms  proposes to use the number of operations you get from a ram simulation and turn them into a mathematical function expressing how yoru algorithm behaves in terms of time which is a quantifications of the steps or operations required when the number of data inputs grows
         - e.g. if your aglorithm sorts object you can express complexity using a function that reports how many operations i t needs depending on the number of objects it receives
-          -
   - measuring space
     - e.g. memory usage
     - you consider space when your problem is greedy for resources